huggingface/datasets/datasets/amazon_reviews_multi/README.md

 ### Data Splits

 Each language configuration comes with it's own `train`, `validation`, and `test` splits.
-Each `all_languages` split is simply a concatenation of the corresponding split across all languages.
+The `all_languages` split is simply a concatenation of the corresponding split across all languages.
+That is, the `train` split for `all_languages` is a concatenation of the `train` splits for each of the languages and likewise for `validation` and `test`.

 ## Additional Information